Your cart

 Introduction

-If you don’t want to deal with the hassles of cleaning and caring for cosmetic contact lenses, then daily disposables may be the best lens option for you.
-However, if you find daily disposables too expensive, you’ll need to learn how to properly care for your contacts.
-Among the most important things you should know are the different types of cleaning and disinfection products for your lenses.
+If you want to avoid the hassles of cleaning and caring for cosmetic contact lenses, daily disposables may be the best option for you.
+However, if you find daily disposables too expensive, you'll have to learn how to care for your contacts properly.
+Among the most important things you should know are the different cleaning and disinfection products for your contacts.

 Types of Cleaning and Disinfection Products